richemslie/galvanise_zero/readme.md

 roadmap
 -------
+ * create PUCT+ evaluator, bunch of the galvanise ideas carried over to PUCT MCTS

+ * fix bases transformer to use a game description, and not harded coded classes.  add enough support to transform chess & skirmish & tron.

  * flesh out "zero battleground", visualisation and pretty elo graphs

- * train new variant of escort latched breakthrough - which is super hard for mcts players (and since method of learning is similar to mcts, can it learn to play?)
+ * train new variant of escort latched breakthrough - which is super hard for mcts players (and since method of learning is similar to MCTS, can it learn to play?
+Without guidance MCTS will score 50/50.)

- * add previous states & multiple policy heads

- * lots of refactoring
+ * train a non-zero sum game (skirmish), and a simultaneous game (tron)

+ * train chess!

- * update install instructions.  finish refactoring & quick polish up.  write a little about how it works.  post first working version.
+ * docs.  update install instructions.  finish refactoring & quick polish up.  write a little about how it works.  post first working version.

 other